Deciding About Circumcision

 - It can be painful for your baby.

-- As with all surgeries, there is some risk.
+- As with all surgeries, there are risks.

 - If the baby's father or other males in your family aren't circumcised.